ci-for-research/self-hosted-runners/ubuntu-surf-hpc-cloud/runner/README.md

 In order to access to VM, you will need to create ssh keys.
 Please see [this link](https://doc.hpccloud.surfsara.nl/SSHkey)

-## Login to VM
+## Login to VM (optional)

-To login to VM with ssh use
+If you want to test the connection with the VM, you can use the command below

 ```shell
 ssh -i $YOUR_KEY_PATH -p 22 $USER@$HOSTNAME